4 Top Adobe Reader Alternatives That Will Change How You Work

 • Price: free

-Your internet browser can do the job if you need a PDF reader without complex file edits.
+Your internet browser can handle the task if you need a PDF reader without complex file editing.
 Browsers can open and read PDF files quickly after downloading, and it is also possible to set them as the default application to open this format.

-Among the available options, the highlight is on account of Microsoft Edge.
-Microsoft’s browser reader has a read-aloud feature and options for adding text or inserting drawings and markups on pages.
+Among the available options, the highlight is due to Microsoft Edge.
+Microsoft’s browser reader features a read-aloud function and options for adding text, inserting drawings, and marking up pages.

 2. Foxit PDF Reader